NikSativa/Threading/README.md

 ### Synchronization

 - ``Mutexing``: A protocol for synchronized access to values; supports blocking and non-blocking execution with error propagation.
+Supports `@dynamicCallable` and `@dynamicMemberLookup` for convenient syntax.
 - ``Locking``: A protocol for lock implementations, supporting core locking behaviors, including recursive locks.
+Supports `@dynamicCallable` for functional-style syntax.
 - ``AnyMutex``: A type-erased wrapper around any `Mutexing` implementation.
 - ``AnyLock``: A type-erased wrapper around any `Locking` implementation.

 ### Mutex Implementations

-- ``SyncMutex``: A native mutex using the system synchronization framework; supports recursive locking and integrates with debugging tools.
+- ``SyncMutex``: A native mutex using the system synchronization framework (macOS 15.0+, iOS 18.0+); supports recursive locking and integrates with debugging tools.
+- ``OSAllocatedUnfairMutex``: A high-performance mutex using OS-allocated unfair locks (macOS 13.0+, iOS 16.0+).
 - ``QueueBarrier``: A mutex that uses dispatch queue barriers for synchronization; useful for queue-based concurrency patterns.
 - ``LockedValue``: A generic mutex-backed value container that allows custom locking strategies.